 The Company performs development, manufacturing and sale of reagents and instruments as well as CDMO contract services.
 In China, Takara Biotechnology (Dalian) Co., Ltd. performs development and manufacturing of reagents along with contracted services, and Takara Biomedical Technology (Beijing) Co., Ltd. performs sales of reagents and instruments.
-In Europe, Takara Bio Europe S.A.S. performs the manufacture and sale of reagents and the sale of instrument and contract services for CDMO, and Takara Bio UK Ltd. performs the sale of reagents and instruments.
+In Europe, Takara Bio Europe S.A.S. performs the manufacture and sale of reagents and the sale of instruments and contract services for CDMO, and Takara Bio UK Ltd. performs the sale of reagents and instruments.
 Takara Korea Biomedical Inc. performs sales of reagents and instruments in South Korea.
 Takara Bio USA, Inc. performs development and manufacturing of reagents and instruments in the United States as well as sales worldwide.
 DSS Takara Bio India Private Limited performs manufacturing and sales of reagents in India.

-(ii) Gene Therapy business
+(ii) Gene therapy

-The Company is proceeding with the development of fundamental biologics development technologies related to regenerative medicine/gene and cell therapy, etc. and with the clinical development of NY-ESO-1 • siTCR[®] gene therapy product developed by the Company.
-In addition it is working on the development, manufacture and sale of ancillary materials.
+The Company is advancing the development of basic biologics development technologies related to regenerative medicine/gene and cell therapy, etc., and the clinical development of NY-ESO-1• siTCR[®] gene therapy product and CD19-JAK/STAT-CAR gene therapy developed by the Company.
+In addition, the Company is engaged in the development, manufacture and sale of RetroNectin and other ancillary materials.